Here’s a poem about the Fall that I thought you might enjoy:

 I’ll put a trinket on.

-This artilce was posted on Monday, November 5th, 2007 at 1:07 pm and is filed under Autumn, Emily Dickinson, Poems, Poems about the Fall, Poetry, Poetry about the Seasons, Poetry about the Weather, Poets.
+This article was posted on Monday, November 5th, 2007 at 1:07 pm and is filed under Autumn, Emily Dickinson, English, Languages, Poems, Poems about the Fall, Poetry, Poetry about the Seasons, Poetry about the Weather, Poets.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.